andreamoz/ABCArduino/README.md

 ABCArduino
 ==========

-Support sketches for the "L'ABC di Arduino" unofficial workshop
+Support sketches for the "L'ABC di Arduino" unofficial workshop organized by Frankenstein Garage.